csacanam/lotero/README.md

-# 🏗 Scaffold-ETH
+# Lotero

-> everything you need to build on Ethereum! 🚀
+> The cryptolottery with the highest chance of winning (10%)! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: